The Great Pyramid of Cheops, Giza

 It was the highest for 3800 years until the construction of the Lincoln Cathedral in England in the 14th century (in 1300 A.D.) with a height of 160 m.
 The Great Pyramid was built with 2 million and 300 thousand large blocks of Tura limestone and Aswan granite, each block weighing between 2 and 60 tons.

 The Great Pyramid weighs almost 6 million and 500 thousand tons.
-The upper parts were of blocks weighing 1 ton and the lower ones of 1.5 or 2 tons with height 1 or 1.5 m but the blocks of the King’s chamber were of red granite weighing 50 or 70 tons and with height 70 m.
+The upper parts were of blocks weighing 1 ton and the lower ones of 1.5 or 2 tons with height 1 or 1.5 m but the blocks of the King’s chamber were of red granite weighing 50 or 70 tons and with a height of 70 m.

 The face of the pyramid was smooth with 27 thousand polished white limestones that shine but it was lost by the earthquake in the XVI century and later these stones of its face were used to build many places in Cairo.
 Its sides were 230 m but for the lost one by some stones is 227 m, oriented to the original cardinal points with the angle of inclination 51.